Skip to content

 Prince Harry settled in his phone hacking battle against Rupert Murdoch’s newspapers.
 This expert explains why it didn’t go to trial

-Media law expert Ursula Smartt says News Group Newspapers settling out of court has been a ‘common theme’.
+Media law expert Ursula Smartt says News Group Newspapers settling out of court has been a "common theme" during the phone hacking scandal.

 Two police officers walking down the street in Southport.